ralacerda/website/content/blog/en/dependency-injection.md

 }
 ```

-With this change, we can modify `CSVPaymentExporter` or create new exporters without affecting `PaymentManager`.
+Now we can create new exporters without affecting `PaymentManager` or `CSVPaymentExporter`.
 Another advantage is that it's now easier to write tests
 injecting mock versions (fake implementations created only for tests):

 ```ts